mahdi-eth/Hitek/README.md

 6. In the `server` directory, run `npm start` to start the backend
 7. Visit `http://127.0.0.1:5173/` to access the app

+## Development Status
+This project is still in development mode and improvements are being made regularly.

 ## Contributors
 - [Mahdi Ettehadnejad](https://github.com/mahdi-Eth)
 - [Mohammd Dehghani](https://github.com/Mohammad-dn)